A Brief History of the Educational Opportunity Program (EOP) at

 September 1999: EOP Celebrates 30th Anniversary statewide

-September 1999: Enedina (Nadine) Chavez is named Interim Director of EOP, replacing late Taft T. Newman.
-Nadine started at CSU San Bernardino as an EOP Counselor in 1978.
-During her near 31-year tenure with EOP, she was coordinator of EOP Counseling services, assistant director and director of EOP.
-Under her leadership the EOP Alumni chapter was established, EOP services were expanded to offer comprehensive direct support to Foster Youth by establishing the EOP Foster Youth pilot program.
-Due to the success of the CSUSB EOP program, she was asked to serve as a consultant to establish the first EOP program at CSU, Channel Islands a new campus that opened in 2002 within the CSU system.
-She also served as a team member of the American Association of State Colleges & Universities (AASCU) National Study of Hispanic Student Success.
+September 1999: Enedina (Nadine) Chavez is named EOP Director, replacing late Taft T. Newman.
+Nadine started as a Counselor/Advisor for Upward Bound in 1973.
+During her near 31 -year tenure with EOP, she was an EOP counselor, coordinator of EOP counseling services, EOP assistant director and EOP director.
+She was also a part-time lecturer in the School of Education at CSUSB.
+Under her EOP leadership, contributions included: Augmentation of EOP recruitment efforts with local and lower desert high schools and community colleges to increase program/university visibility and level of awareness.
+Establishment of EOP Alumni Advisory Board to assist in scholarship fundraising, networking and mentoring activities.
+Development of EOP Foster Youth Program including grant and scholarship funding from the California Wellness program, Independent Living Program (ILP) of San Bernardino, Chafee Grant Program, Children’s Fund for San Bernardino County Emancipated Youth, as well as, private donors.
+Due to the highly successful CSUSB EOP program, she was asked to serve as consultant to establish the EOP program at CSU Channel Islands, a new campus that opened in 2002 within the CSU system.
+She also served as a team member of the American Association of State Colleges and Universities (AASC) National Study of Hispanic Student Success.

 2000's